 Enjoy outdoors on a self guided trip to the forests of Porosalmi.
 On our new nature routes you can enjoy the Finnish nature round the year.
-You can rent eFatBikes, snowshoes, cross-country skiis, skates and kick sledges from our rental house.
+You can rent eFatBikes, kayaks, canoes, snowshoes, cross-country skiis, skates, kick sledges etc. from our rental house.

 This is how we operate on the Porosalmi outdoor route

 The usage of the outdoor route is always at your own risk and insurance.
 On the route, you are always responsible for the safe use of your own or rented equipment, and take into account the effects of weather conditions (water, snow, ice, wind, frost, slipperiness, heat, etc.).
 Every man’s rights both justify and oblige: All people whether residing in Finland or just visiting have the right to enjoy nature anywhere in the Finnish countryside regardless of land ownership.
 The legal concept of “Everyman’s Right” in Finland extends immense freedom to roam but comes with some serious responsibilities.